mmjulkowska/MVApp/README.md

 #### Examine distribution

-Your histograms will appear in the "Testing normal distribution" sub-tab, where you can chose between having "Histograms with  counts on y-axis" or "Histograms with density on y-axis".
+Your histograms will appear in the "Testing normal distribution" sub-tab, where you can choose between "Histograms with  counts on y-axis" and "Histograms with density on y-axis".

 ![04_explore_03](https://user-images.githubusercontent.com/14832460/38313742-735eaf48-382d-11e8-81cf-c46d74818313.png)